Article

 insight featured image

-Tax is becoming a larger part of the modern CFO's role, with growing responsibility for navigating a changing landscape and identifying opportunities that were once entirely under the tax function.
+Tax is becoming a larger part of the modern CFO's role, with growing responsibility for navigating a changing landscape and identifying opportunities that were once entirely managed by a tax function or team of tax advisers.
 Head of Tax Risk Management Sam Dean shares key considerations for CFOs.

 Contents